GVR Report cover U.S. Medical Billing Outsourcing Market Size, Share & Trends Report

 Market Size & Trends

-The U.S. medical billing outsourcing market size was estimated at USD 5.7 billion in 2023 and is expected to grow at a compound annual growth rate (CAGR) of 11.78% from 2024 to 2030.
-Medical billing involves revenue cycle management (RCM), which comprises very crucial and sophisticated components of the healthcare IT business.
-Healthcare service providers face numerous challenges in managing a large volume of claims and reimbursements, resulting in major revenue losses.
-Owing to this, demand for medical billing outsourcing services is increasing in the U.S. Rising patient load and the need to address ever-growing records and bills are creating a burden on medical practitioners.
-To counter such a situation, hospitals are outsourcing the medical billing process, which is expected to drive the market's growth.
+The U.S. medical billing outsourcing market size was valued at USD 6.28 billion in 2024 and is projected to grow at a CAGR of 12.00% from 2025 to 2030.
+Healthcare providers' increasing challenges in managing a large volume of claims and reimbursements, resulting in significant revenue losses, are attributed to the rising demand for medical billing outsourcing services in the U.S. Moreover, amplifying patient load and the need to address the growing records and bills burden medical practitioners.
+Hospitals are outsourcing the medical billing process to counter such a situation, thus anticipating market growth.

 End-use Insights